Yami-no-karuro/Linear-Regression/readme.md

 To approximate the derivates in the `weight_grad()` and the `bias_grad()` functions we use the **Finite Difference** method.
 (More on the [Finite Difference](https://en.wikipedia.org/wiki/Finite_difference) on [Wikipedia](https://en.wikipedia.org/))

+### How to get things running

+This project is based on the [C-Skeleton Template](https://github.com/Yami-no-karuro/C-Skeleton), please refer to the C-Skeleton [readme.md](https://github.com/Yami-no-karuro/C-Skeleton/blob/master/readme.md) for available commands.

 ### Conclusions

 Using **Gradients**, we update the **weight** and **bias** in each training step by the a small number, called the **Training Rate**.